 Emerging Draft Local Plan

-The Council undertook a second ‘focused’ Regulation 19 consultation (from 20 June 2025 to 1 August 2025) - which focused specifically on three policies, five site allocations and several evidence documents - to address issues of soundness raised by stakeholders.
+The council ran a second Regulation 19 consultation from 20 June to 1 August 2025.
+This consultation looked at only three policies, five site proposals and some supporting evidence documents to fix issues raised by stakeholders about whether the plan was sound.
 Prior to this, the council carried out a consultation (under Regulation 19) on the full Local Plan in Autumn/Winter of 2024.
 Both consultations have now closed.

-Subject to Full Council approval, both documents that form the proposed submission draft local plan will be submitted to the Planning Inspectorate for Independent Examination later in 2025 or early in 2026, alongside all representations from both Regulation 19 consultations.
+If Full Council approves, both parts of the draft Local Plan will be submitted to the Planning Inspectorate for independent examination in late 2025 or early 2026, along with all comments from the two Regulation 19 consultations.

 What is the Local Plan and why are we reviewing it?